avishekpaul1310/budget_tracker/README.md

 - Identifies increasing or decreasing trends
 - Calculates trend percentages
 - Provides insights based on spending trajectories

+## 🧪 Testing

+This project includes comprehensive automated testing to ensure all functionality works correctly.

+### Running Tests

+1. Open the Budget Tracker in your browser
+2. Open the browser's developer console (F12 or right-click → Inspect → Console)
+3. Copy the contents of `tests.js` and paste it into the console
+4. Press Enter to run all tests

+### Test Coverage

+The testing suite covers:
+- Budget setup and validation
+- Category management
+- Expense addition and tracking
+- Filtering and sorting functionality
+- Anomaly detection
+- ML prediction features
+- Export functionality

 ## 👥 Contributing